Stuart Fairchild Player Props: Reds vs. Pirates

 Stuart Fairchild At The Plate

-- Fairchild is batting .232 with 12 doubles, two triples, four home runs and 20 walks.
+- Fairchild is hitting .232 with 12 doubles, two triples, four home runs and 20 walks.

-- Looking at the 70 games he has played this season, he's homered in four of them (5.7%), and in 1.9% of his trips to the dish.
+- Looking at the 70 games he has played this year, he's went deep in four of them (5.7%), and in 1.9% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.